4 Step Process to Develop and Achieve Your Sales Vision

 For example, if your strategy for increasing sales is to increase your team’s sales coverage by hiring more salespeople, a supporting tactic could be to “Work with HR to source and interview at least three qualified candidates within the next 30 days.”

-While there many aspects to leading and training a sales team, developing and achieving your sales vision is a key sales leadership ability.
+While there are many aspects to leading and training a sales team, developing and achieving your sales vision is a key sales leadership ability.
 Unfortunately, many sales managers are unable to formulate a clear vision, or cannot turn their sales vision into tangible sales results.
 By following the V-G-S-T process you and your team can reap the benefits of sales vision.

 About David Jacoby